 More often than not, students will feel compelled to include information about gap years or a leave of absence on the academic history section of the UC application.
 Although this is not an incorrect idea, it can be useful to include gap year information in the UC application’s additional comments section.

 Using the UC application’s additional comments section can also be beneficial to mention any irregular or exemplary academic achievements.
-If you took an extra year off to work on a research project or study for a major exam, this is the place to mention it!
+If you took an extra year off to do other coursework work on a research project or study for a major exam, this is the place to mention it!

 Related: Applying to UCSD Using the UCSD Application Portal